Getting Started on Whatnot: Live Selling for Resellers

 Building Your Audience

 Your first show might have 3 viewers.
 That's fine.
-Every successful Whatnot seller started somewhere.
-The audience builds through consistency, quality, and community.
+Audience builds through consistency, quality, and community.

 Consistency Is Everything